KatTheGit/sylvan-row/assets/README.md

 Intended playstyle:
 - A balanced hit & run.
 She gains from not retreating.
 - She has to be careful.
 Her dash is on a long cooldown and her secondary reduces her fire rate.
 Her actions must be planned and she significantly weakens from a hesitant player.
 Her mobility is her downfall, a smart player might be able to bait out a dash and play around her cooldowns.

-### 4.2.2.
-Ginna [IDEA]

-- **Primary** - Dagger throw
-  - A short range piercing projectile
-- **Secondary** - holy crap theres 2 of them
-  - Creates a clone of himself a few tiles away.
-  - The clone copies movement and attacks, but has a smaller healthbar, and lasts for a few seconds.
-  - While **Secondary** is active, **Dash** swaps the positions of the player and the clone instead, and has a higher cooldown.
-- **Dash**
-  - A short dash on a short cooldown.

-Intended playstyle
-- Confuse and outplay people.

 ## 4.3.
 Ranged/Control